Brawlhalla: Gameplay

 Players can move by running left and right and jumping.
 Players can perform quick dashes sideways on the ground and dodges in the air or on the ground, either sideways or vertically.
 It is also possible to dodge right after an attack to keep pressure on the opponent.
 Once in the air, the player has the option to perform any combination of three jumps, a directional air-dodge, a grounded move in the air by using a "gravity-cancel", and "fast-falling".
 It is also possible to hold on to the sides of stages, similar to the style in Mega Man X.

 During a match, gadgets (which can be switched off in the ranked game modes) and weapon drops fall from the sky semi-randomly and can be picked up by the players.
 Although the weapon drop sprite has the appearance of a sword it turns into a corresponding weapon for the legend that picks it up.
-All of Brawlhallas characters can use 2 weapons out of 13 to fight each other.
-Weapons include blasters, katars, rocket lance, sword, spear, cannons, axe, gauntlets, hammers, bow, scythe, orb, greatsword and battle boots.
+All of Brawlhallas characters can use 2 weapons out of 15 to fight each other.
+Weapons include blasters, katars, rocket lance, sword, spear, cannon, axe, gauntlets, hammer, bow, scythe, orb, greatsword, battle boots, and chakram.
 Blasters, rocket lances, bows, and spears perform well at a distance from the opponent, while katars and gauntlets are more effective up close.
 Rocket lance allows for quick traversal of the stage.
 Cannon, greatsword, and hammer all do large amounts of damage.
 Sword, orb, katars and battle boots are fast and low damaging.
+As chakram also does well at a distance, unlike others, it can split into two if the user holds down and attacks.
 All characters have unarmed attacks, should they be disarmed.
 Gadgets like bombs, mines, and spike balls are also used.
 Weapons can also be thrown to interrupt the enemy's moves or to make it difficult for them to get back to the stage.
 Each character has 3 special or "signature" moves per weapon, for a total of 6 per character.

 Four stats are assigned to each character: Strength, Dexterity, Defense, and Speed, each with a rating up to 10 (maximum 22).
 The combination of these stats determines the strengths and weaknesses of a character and affects how they're played, and can be slightly modified using stances- which move a point from one stat to another.